poenmasem/GetPrivacy/README.md

 [MAS](https://github.com/massgravel/Microsoft-Activation-Scripts) (Microsoft Activation Scripts) - A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, less antivirus detection and user-friendliness.

 ### Installing Drivers
+> Note: Reports say that [Snappy Driver Installer](https://sdi-tool.org/)(SDI) contains adware.
+Not sure about this.

-* [Snappy Driver Installer](https://www.snappy-driver-installer.org/) - Snappy Driver Installer Origin(SDIO).
+* [Snappy Driver Installer Origin](https://www.snappy-driver-installer.org/) - Snappy Driver Installer Origin(SDIO).
 This method is the easiest method of installing drivers.
 **You should search for Touchpad and Graphics Drivers in your manufacturer website to prevent errors.**
   - [Discussion Group](https://t.me/SDI_Origin) - Telegram